johnwhittenstudio/project-4/README.md

 - _Open the folder using your local machine's user interface by double clicking on the folder project-4._

-- _Open the index.html by double clicking on index.html_
+- _Open the index.html in your browser by double clicking on index.html_

 #### Alternatively